CrossRef/rest-api-doc/resource_intended_use_hints.md

         </item>
     </collection>

-## An 'any' Use Type
+## An 'unspecified' Use Type

 Some members will not want to provide intended use hints.
-These members can avoid repetition, and ignore intended use hints altogether by using the 'any' collection property:
+These members can avoid repetition, and ignore intended use hints altogether by using the 'unspecified' collection property:

     <doi_data>
 		<doi>10.5555/12345678</doi>